kbsletten/Arcanist/README.md

 All commands use the Discord `/command` syntax.
 Additional parameters can be passed by tabbing through the different inputs.

+#### Attack

+Roll an attack and return the result.

+__Options__

+`advantage`/`disadvantage` - These options specify whether the attack should be rolled at advantage (roll two d20, take the highest) or disadvantage (roll two d20, take the lowest).
+If both are specified to be true, the default behavior is used (roll one d20).

+`ac` - This option sets the armor class to determine a hit.

+`modifier` - This option sets the modifier to the attack manually.
+This value should normally be the value between -4 and +4 that your character gets from the associated stat.
+Defaults to 0.

+`multiple` - This option specifies how many time the attack should be attempted, useful for the DM when they need to make multiple monster checks simultaneously.
+Defaults to 1.

+`stat` - This option sets the stat associated with the attack.
+The available options are: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.

 #### Character

 View or modify your character.